Submission Guidelines for FS Online Sales

 TRAVEL DATES: If you are traveling, let us know your travel dates ahead of time so we can share realistic expectations with a potential collector.

-SOLD ELSEWHERE or ON EXHIBIT: If for any reason an artwork that is on Artsy becomes unavailable because it is on exhibit or sold, send an email to Denise Driscoll immediately so that the item is appropriately marked ON LOAN or SOLD.
+SOLD ELSEWHERE or ON EXHIBIT: If for any reason an artwork that is on Artsy becomes unavailable because it is on exhibit or sold, send an email to Rebecca Skinner immediately so that the item is appropriately marked ON LOAN or SOLD.

 WHEN A WORK SELLS